AmadeusITGroup/otter/docs/styling/THEME.md

 }
 ```

+> [!NOTE]
-> **Note** : The list of defined variables is accessible (at runtime) in (Chrome) DevTools and can be modified directly in the console without rebuild required.
+> The list of defined variables is accessible (at runtime) in (Chrome) DevTools and can be modified directly in the console without rebuild required.
 > The full list of available variables of the application is accessible in the `style.metadata.json` and any CSS variable can be added during application runtime (via the DevTools).

 ### Component style override